XiangQiurong/gitskills/README.md

-Creating a new branch is quick AND simple. git is a good way to learn.
+Creating a new branch is quick AND simple. git is a free sofeware.